gladed/watchable/README.md

 The initiating `CoroutineScope` lifetime is respected: `watch` or `bind` will automatically stop operating when the initiating scope completes.
 No additional cleanup code is required.

-`watch` etc do return a handle which can be used to stop watching with more granular control.
-For example, calling `close` on the handle returned by `watch` allows any pending changes to be processed.
+`watch` etc do return a `SubscriptionHandle` which can be used to stop watching with more granular control.
+For example, calling `close` on the handle returned by `watch` allows any pending changes to be processed to completion.

 # Sample